 An interview with Susie Brown, marketing coordinator at Clayton & McKervey, P.C.

 Susie Brown has been with Clayton & McKervey, P.C., for over 17 years, with the past 7 years focused on marketing.
-She joined Sarah Dobek from Inovautus Consulting on a panel about best practices in content creation during the AAM Conference in June.
+She joined Sarah Dobek from Inovautus Consulting on a panel about best practices in content creation during the AAM Conference in 2015.
 Susie’s insights on generating original content, splitting the workload and creating thought leaders inspired us to interview her to get more insights on how her firm began and continues to create its own original content.
-Susie shares her firm’s success stories in our interview below.
+Susie shared her firm’s success stories in our interview below.

 IC: Let’s begin by addressing the assumption that you have to be a large firm with a marketing staff of dozens in order to create your own, original content.
 How big is Clayton & McKervey, P.C., and how many of you are on the firm’s marketing team?